ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 ### Test connectivity

-If you have problems with connecting via PSC link, please check connectivity using openssl.
+If you have problems with connecting via PSC link, please check connectivity using `openssl`.
 Make sure Private Service Connect endpoint status is Accepted before doing it:

-OpenSSL should be able to connect, (see CONNECTED in the output), errno=104 is expected
+OpenSSL should be able to connect, (see CONNECTED in the output), `errno=104` is expected

 ```bash
 openssl s_client -connect abcd.us-central1.p.gcp.clickhouse.cloud:9440